Easy Almond Energy Balls

-Almonds are one of my favorite tree nuts.
+Almonds are one of my favorite tree nuts and are super healthy.
 They are a rich source of protein, omega 3 fatty acids, vitamins, minerals, and antioxidants.
 The vitamins in almonds include vitamin E and B-complex vitamins.
 The mineral content of these delicious nuts includes calcium, iron, magnesium, selenium, and zinc.
 Almond oil is excellent for cooking and for topical use.
 What’s not to like about these nuts that are cultivated right in the US.

 I eat almonds raw, add them to smoothies, cook with almond oil, spread almond butter on my morning toast, and bake gluten-free bread with almond flour.
 Almonds are extremely versatile.
 And in this recipe, we are using almonds two ways to make healthy vegan almond energy balls.

 These almond energy balls provide protein, carbohydrates, heart-healthy unsaturated fats, and fiber.
 These are the perfect snack for giving you a boost when your energy is depleted.
 They are great after a workout, while hiking, or when you need an afternoon pick-me-up.